 Visual, literary and performing arts are integrated into the curriculum of degree programs and certificate courses.
 A concentration in Theology and the Arts is offered for the Master of Arts (M.A.) and Master of Divinity (M.Div.)
 Programs.
 Arts-related courses can also be taken as individual electives or alongside other degrees and concentrations.

 Four gallery areas provide exhibitions curated from the seminary’s permanent collection or larger shows featuring respected artists from around the country.
 Right now, we’re featuring an exhibit called Both/And: A Conjunction of Opposites by tapestry artist Sheila Held.
 Visit In the Gallery to see what’s on display.

 In addition to faculty who regularly teach classes related to the arts, the Center invites visiting professors and artists-in-residence who provide unique exposure to subjects not typically found in seminary curriculum.
 View the faculty page for the Center for Arts, Faith & Culture.

 This program brings artists to United to live, teach and work within the community for varying periods of time.
 The presence of artists makes for a creative and dynamic learning environment.
 The ability to observe the imaginative process assists students in creative thinking and encourages thoughtful reflection.
-The 2014-15 artist-in-residence is celebrated photo documentarian Wing Young Huie.
+Our most recent artist-in-residence was celebrated photodocumentarian Wing Young Huie.